Sakatawi ... Grey Owl's

 Turn left at 560 (the Sultan Road) and head west.
 There are many logging roads branching off both north and south but at about the 24km mark you'll find New Arbutus Road.
 It'll take you north to a bridge over the outflow of Stony Lake and the access to Arbutus Lake.

-Further west at about the 46km making a right turn (north) will lead you to the bridge spanning the Opeepeesway River just a little downstream from the lake of the same name.
+Further west at about the 46km mark a right turn (north) will lead you to the bridge spanning the Opeepeesway River just a little downstream from the lake of the same name.

 At this point these are the primary access points for the historic Sakatawi route.